ROUVY vs. MyWhoosh: Which App is the Right for You? (2026)

 Pricing

-MyWhoosh is free (in-app purchases available), which is pretty cool considering the value it brings.
-ROUVY is available for $14.99/month or $144/year and also has group plans, which can push the price down to $6.6/month.
+MyWhoosh is free (with in-app purchases available), which is pretty cool given the value it offers.
+ROUVY is available for $19.99/month or $179.99/year, and it also offers group plans that can bring the price down to $8/month.
 Therefore, MyWhoosh seems like a no-brainer.
 But remember, it depends on what type of rider you are and what you are looking for.

 … or read my ROUVY review.